kaw393939/is601-f2f-f21/README.md

-# Hello IS601 Fall 2021
+# Hello IS601 Fall 2021 - Kashish Bhatt
-## This is the introduction to GIT Source Code Management
 This is Rajesh
 ### Hi my name is Yash
 ### Hello World